School of Nursing

 - Submission of any transcripts which include coursework not already on file in the School of Nursing

-- Statement from the applicant describing his/her activities since the last enrollment in the School of Nursing
+- Statement from the applicant describing their activities since the last enrollment in the School of Nursing

 - Statement about the reasons the applicant thinks the request for readmission should be approved